-California’s corporate tax rate is relatively high compared to many other states in the U.S. Learn how California’s business tax works in this latest post.
+California corporations pay a tax rate significantly higher than the federal rate.
+Learn how California’s business tax works in this latest post.

 Businesses in California should plan to pay State Income Tax to the California Franchise Tax Board.
 Most businesses will pay a corporate tax, a franchise (or privilege) tax and/or an alternative minimum tax.
 In addition, California is one of the few states to impose a state tax on personal income from pass-through entities.